paulipa/sico-wiki/community/coalition-corporations.md

 - Industry/PI

 ## [Dark Venture Corporation [DKVC]](/community/coalition-corporations/dkvc)
+Dark Venture is a wormhole corporation designed to show newer players how to utilize wormholes to explore all areas of EVE and gain access to resources from all corners of the EVE universe.
+DVC provides opportunities for all levels of wormhole life: from incredible isk opportunities to intense combat action.
+Take part in all that wormholes have to offer.
+- Location: Wormholes
+- Timezone: Global
+- PVP in all capacity's excluding sov warfare
+- Teaching wormhole survival techniques
 # Snowflakes
 ## [Silent Nomads [N0M3D]](/community/coalition-corporations/n0m3d)
 Invite only PvP corporation that hosts PvP operations.
 Easiest way to get to know the corporation and join them is to join the open pvp fleets.